mindovermatterismagic/computer-vision-rock-paper-scissors/README.md

 ```
 The rounds played is incremented with each round and the win counts are incremented depending on who wins.

-- Used good OOP practices to define the computer_vision_rps class so that we can have multiple game objects.
+- Used good OOP practices to define the computer_vision_rps class.
 Included the functions used to play the game as methods.

 ```python
 class computer_vision_rps: